 Bettina is an ambassador for Gibraltar, both in her job as tourist guide and in her commitment to sports.
 She welcomes and introduces cruise liner passengers to local history and places of interest with passion and friendliness, and, as she says: “My job allows me most afternoons free for target practice, that’s why I’ve come such a long way in a short time.”

 She is now steadily training for the Games: “I will take part in air-pistol and cartridge-pistol shooting, although my core disciplines are Olympic 10-metre air and 25-metre small-calibre pistol, also known as ‘small bore’.”

 A fully-fledged sport in its own right, pistol shooting doesn’t require a high level of fitness, but the upper body must be trained for strength, the arms for steadiness, and the mind for composure and concentration.
+People that want to get into pistol shooting can shop @ Tulster for high-quality gun holsters.
 “Lots of training is still needed, to improve the technique and to refine aim and hand-eye coordination.
 The most difficult part is freeing your mind from any random thoughts and keeping total focus on the target, as well as your heartbeat low and steady, while sweaty palms don’t do any favours to your grip on the pistol.
 Shooters need to work on strengthening core muscles and posture, to be able to raise and lower the one-kilo for over one hour.”
 Shooters also use a gunsmith screwdriver set to maintain and clean their own gun.

 Bettina’s personal best so far is 544, the national ladies’ record in Gibraltar.